Spinach and Pistachio Hummus Recipe

 Thick Hummus – For a dense and creamy hummus, use less liquid when blending.

 Note: The images of this hummus, showing both the thick and smoother, creamier versions, were taken on different occasions.
-The slight difference in color is due to variations in the spinach used.
+The slight color difference is due to variations in the spinach used.

 Chickpea Skins: Should You Keep Them On or Take Them Off?